 - Health insurance, the cost of which can be significant when you’re no longer part of a group plan.
-Half of all wannabe retirees say that keeping health insurance or other benefits is a major reason they continue to work, according to Cowen.
+When figuring out how to retire early, half of all wannabe retirees say that keeping health insurance or other benefits is a major reason they continue to work, according to Cowen.

 - Financial risk, and your tolerance for it, both emotionally and financially.
 “Can you stomach a few recessions?” asks Craig G. Bolanos, Jr., CMFC, AIF, a Founding Partner and Chief Executive Officer of Wealth Management Group, LLC.
 The longer you’re retired, the greater chance there is that you’ll end up cycling through at least one market downturn.
 “Be honest with yourself as to whether or not you (and your portfolio) can stomach a few recessions throughout a longer retirement,” Bolanos suggests.

 - The high cost of inflation.
 “If you retire in your 40s, you could have another 40 years ahead of you to live off your savings,” says Matt Hylland, Financial Adviser with Hylland Capital Management.
-“Even with modest inflation, you have to expect your purchasing power to erode over time." even with modest inflation, your original purchasing power erodes."
+“Even with modest inflation, you have to expect your purchasing power to erode over time.”
 So, before you make your plans to retire early, you really need to consider how much it will really cost to live several more decades.
 “Those who are honest with themselves have a much better chance at having a successful retirement lifestyle,” agrees Warren A Ward, CFP, of WWA Planning & Investments.

 Don’t just save: invest